project-ncl/bacon/guide/build-config.md

 - GENERATE (default)
 - GENERATE_EXTENDED
 - GENERATE_SELECTED

+The `IGNORE` strategy won't produce any sources zip.

+The `GENERATE` strategy get sources from builds.

+The `GENERATE_EXTENDED` strategy get same result as `GENERATE` and add sources of unreleased dependencies.

+The `GENERATE_SELECTED` strategy get sources from selected `sourceBuild`.

+All `GENERATE*` strategies require that the repository generation is **not** ignored.

 ## Usage of YAML variables
 You can define variables in your YAML file for injection at various points.
 This is useful when there are few changes between version releases (e.g tags).
 To define a variable, use this format: